zimeon/bfe-data/README.md

 --> <https://zimeon.github.io/bfe-data/02_work_tidied.jsonld>

+Same procedure, Load Work from <https://zimeon.github.io/bfe-data/02_work_tidied.jsonld> works fine, shows new title and date.

 ## 3. Add extra data on the Work

 ```
 > diff 02_work_tidied.jsonld 03_work_extra_triple.json
 14a15
 >    "http://example.org/predicate": "An Object",
+31c32
+<    "bf:mainTitle": "The Thing - Tidied"
+---
+>    "bf:mainTitle": "The Thing - Extra Data"
 ```

 --> <https://zimeon.github.io/bfe-data/03_work_extra_triple.json>

+Same procedure, Load Work from <https://zimeon.github.io/bfe-data/03_work_extra_triple.json> works fine, shows new title and date.
+As expected, does not show new data on form because this isn't set up in a profile.
+But, does show the extra triple in the RDF when Preview is selected.
+So, the extra triple is retained.